-Oregon DOT Director: “It’s a Brave New World of Change”Faces of Transportation July 20, 2018 0 COMMENTS
+Oregon DOT Director: “It’s a Brave New World of Change”AASHTO Program Director of Media Relations and TV Production July 20, 2018 0 COMMENTS

 Technology is rapidly changing all aspects of public and private sector operations, according to Matthew Garrett, director of the Oregon Department of Transportation.
 And the pace of change is only going to accelerate in the near future, so state DOTs need to ready themselves for both the “challenges and opportunities” that level of change will present them and their constituents.